m-rossi/jupyter-docx-bundler/README.md

 ### Testing

-The package is tested with [pytest](https://docs.pytest.org/en/latest/) and uses the plugin [pytest-lazy-fixture](https://github.com/TvoroG/pytest-lazy-fixture).
+The package is tested with [pytest](https://docs.pytest.org/en/latest/).

 ### Building